nodejs/node/doc/api/cli.md

   `process.env.hasOwnProperty('KEY')` or `'KEY' in process.env`.
 * Deletions in the form of `delete process.env.KEY`.
 * Enumerations inf the form of `...process.env` or `Object.keys(process.env)`.

+Only the names of the environment variables being accessed are printed.
+The values are not printed.

 To print the stack trace of the access, use `--trace-env-js-stack` and/or `--trace-env-native-stack`.